jchen-parasoft/coverage-report-action/README.md

 We recommend that you run Parasoft SOAtest on a self-hosted rather than GitHub-hosted runner.

-### Adding the SOAtest Action to a GitHub Workflow
+### Adding the Run SOAtest Action to a GitHub Workflow
 Add the `Run SOAtest` action to your workflow to launch test suites with Parasoft SOAtest.

 At a minimum, the action requires the `soatestWorkspace` parameter to be configured to specify the path to a SOAtest workspace that determines the scope of analysis.